LUGGAGE TAG N°1

 1. Cut the leather

-Download the pattern and transfer pieces P1 and P2 from the "Label No. 1" pattern onto the leather.
-Cut out the pieces using a craft knife or scissors.
+Download the pattern and transfer pieces P1 and P2 of the "Tag n°1" pattern onto the leather.
+Cut out the pieces using a craft knife or a pair of scissors.

-On one of the parts P1, cut out the label window.
-On part P2, make the notches.
-Drill the Ø1 mm stop holes at the ends of the 8.5 cm and 1.5 cm notches on P2, as well as those for the window on P1.
+On one of the P1 pieces, cut the tag window.
+On piece P2, make the slits.
+Punch 1mm diameter stopping holes at the ends of the 8.5 cm and 1.5 cm slits on P2, as well as those of the window on P1.

 ![]() |